kwea123/nerf_pl/README.md

 *  Network structure ([nerf.py](models/nerf.py)):
     *  My base MLP uses 8 layers of 256 units as the original NeRF, while NeRF-W uses **512** units each.
+    *  The static rgb head uses **1** layer as the original NeRF, while NeRF-W uses **4** layers.
+Empirically I found more layers to overfit when there is data perturbation, as it tends to explain the color change by the view change as well.
     *  I use **softplus** activation for sigma (reason explained [here](https://github.com/bmild/nerf/issues/29#issuecomment-765335765)) while NeRF-W uses **relu**.

 *  Training hyperparameters